-On August 17, 2015, Festival filed its 2016 Price Cap IR application for distribution rates effective January 1, 2016.
+Festival filed its 2016 IRM application for distribution rates and was approved new rates by the OEB effective January 1, 2016.
 The Corporation's approved adjustment to distribution rates was 1.65%, as a result of an OEB approved inflation factor of 2.10%, less a stretch factor of 0.45% determined by the relative efficiency of the Corporation.
-The new rates were implemented effective January 1, 2016.
-The application also included the approval of rate riders for the recovery of certain deferral and variance balances.
+The application included the approval of rate riders for the disposition of certain deferral and variance balances.